TosbackCgusBridge-Bot/CGUs-versions/Gifts/Privacy Policy.md

 Gifts.com Fall ContestsWin $1000 and More X Win $1000 and more!
 Pin a gift from Gifts.com for a chance to WIN IT!
 Well choose a winner every week to win the gift, up to a $100 value.
-Learn more.
+Learn More Vote for the Best Gifts of 2012 &.
+You Could Win $1000!
 Learn More

 *   Men Shop by Occasion